 My Pitch Wars manuscript THE COMPANY DAUGHTERS was published last October, and won the Golden Crown Literary Society award for debut fiction, was a finalist for the Bisexual Book Awards, and was also longlisted for the Historical Writer’s Association (HWA) Crown Award for 2021.
 I’m represented by the super-talented Carrie Pestritto at Laura Dail Literary Agency.

 What I’m Looking For:

 - Adult fiction: contemporary or historical fiction—especially about parts of the world we don’t often read/hear about.
-The world is a big place, and I’d love to see more focus on countries and cultures that reside outside the typical/western lens.
+The world is a big place, one we’ve sadly been denied access to over the last two years.
+I’d love to see more focus on countries and cultures that reside outside the typical/western lens.

-- #Own voices—I find the term a little problematic myself (for reasons I’m happy to discuss with potential mentees) but having been steeped in literature by non-Indian people about Indian people, I’d love to see what authors say about their own histories and cultures.
+- #Own voices—I find the term a little problematic myself but having been steeped in literature by non-Indian people about Indian people, I’d love to see what authors say about their own histories and cultures.
 Yes, to queer writers and writers looking at issues of class, ability, etc. I do find cultural appropriation problematic, especially when writers write about marginalized people without having a marginalized experience themselves.
 However, I want to believe that the work of writers is to exercise empathy, and to find a common humanity from which we can write our stories.

 - Strong characters who feel authentic

 - Beautiful writing!
 Minimal purple prose, thoughtful use of metaphors and language.
 A deep understanding of your mc’s psychology, intentions, and heart.

 - Rich world building–I get caught up in details.
 Yes, I want to know what those trees look like, what other people inhabit your world, how they look and smell and carry themselves.
 I am a research nerd and will spend hours happily exploring the precise species of bird at a specific time/season in an elevation of a remote place.
 I don’t expect that from you, but I do want to feel transported.